-SWWC is committed to inclusive education and providing an equal educational opportunity for all students.
-SWWC does not discriminate on the basis of race, color, creed, religion, national origin, sex, marital status, parental status, status with regard to public assistance, disability, sexual orientation, including gender identity and expression, or age in its programs and activities.
-SWWC's Board of Directors has designated the individuals listed below as the human rights officer to handle inquiries regarding nondiscrimination.
+The SWWC is committed to inclusive education and providing an equal educational opportunity for all students.
+The SWWC does not discriminate on the basis of race, color, creed, religion, national origin, sex, marital status, parental status, status with regard to public assistance, disability, sexual orientation, including gender identity and expression, or age in its programs and activities.
+The school board has designated the individuals listed below as the organization's human rights officer to handle inquiries regarding nondiscrimination.